dsegovia90/kronostimezoner/README.md

 Scheduling and sharing times for meetings and other needs can be difficult when communicating across timezones

-Kronos Timezoner makes it easy for members of a Slack team to translate their time input across different timezones in a group or direct message
+Kronos Timezoner is a Slack app that simplifies the translation of time between members of the same team who reside or are located in different timezones

 Kronos Timezoner is a Build-to-Learn project started by members of the Chingu-Voyage-Bears-Team-1 cohort.
 Please be patient as we continue to work out bugs, make improvements, and add new features.